-PHILADELPHIA – Louis Barretta, 48, of Philadelphia, was sentenced today to 33 months in prison for his participation in a racketeering conspiracy involving loan sharking and illegal gambling, announced Assistant Attorney General Lanny A. Breuer of the Justice Department’s Criminal Division, U.S. Attorney Zane David Memeger of the Eastern District of Pennsylvania and George C. Venizelos, Special Agent in Charge of the FBI’s Philadelphia Division.
+PHILADELPHIA – Louis Barretta, 48, of Philadelphia, pleaded guilty today to participating in a racketeering conspiracy involving loan sharking and illegal gambling, announced Assistant Attorney General Lanny A. Breuer of the Justice Department’s Criminal Division, U.S. Attorney Zane David Memeger of the Eastern District of Pennsylvania and George C. Venizelos, Special Agent in Charge of the FBI’s Philadelphia Division.

-In addition to the prison term, U.S. District Court Judge Eduardo C. Robreno ordered Barretta to pay a fine of $7,500 and to serve three years of supervised release.
-On Sep.
-5, 2012, Barretta pleaded guilty to conspiring to conduct and participate in the affairs of the Philadelphia La Cosa Nostra (LCN) Family through a pattern of racketeering activity.
-At the time of the plea, Barretta admitted he made usurious loans and collected payments on these loans by using extortionate means, and he conducted a sports bookmaking business in furtherance of the racketeering conspiracy.
+At the plea hearing before U.S. District Judge Eduardo C. Robreno of the Eastern District of Pennsylvania, Barretta pleaded guilty to conspiring to conduct and participate in the affairs of the Philadelphia La Cosa Nostra (LCN) Family through a pattern of racketeering activity.
+He admitted to the court that he made usurious loans and collected payments on these loans by using extortionate means, and he conducted a sports bookmaking business in furtherance of the racketeering conspiracy.
 His sentencing is scheduled for November 26, 2012.

 Lucibello pleaded guilty to racketeering conspiracy charges on Aug.
-2, 2012, and was sentenced to 51 months in prison.
+2, 2012, and is awaiting sentencing on Sep.
+14, 2012.
 Angelina also pleaded guilty to racketeering conspiracy charges on Aug.
-8, 2012, and was sentenced to 57 months in prison.
+8, 2012, and is awaiting sentencing on Sep.
+17, 2012.

-The trial for Ligambi, Massimino, Borgesi, Staino Jr., Canalichio, Battaglini, Licata and Fazzini is scheduled for Oct.
+The trial for Ligambi, Massimino, Borgesi, Staino, Canalichio, Battaglini, Licata and Fazzini is scheduled for Oct.
 9, 2012.
 The trial for Verrecchia, Esposito and Ranieri has not yet been scheduled.
 Ligambi, Massimino, Borgesi, Canalichio, Licata and Fazzini are detained while awaiting trial.
-Staino Jr., Battaglini, Verrecchia, Esposito and Ranieri are free on bond while awaiting trial.
+Staino, Battaglini, Verrecchia, Esposito and Ranieri are free on bond while awaiting trial.

 The case is being prosecuted by Trial Attorney John S. Han of the Criminal Division’s Organized Crime and Gang Section and Assistant U.S. Attorneys Frank A. Labor III and Suzanne B. Ercole of the Eastern District of Pennsylvania.
 Valuable prosecutorial assistance was provided by the Pennsylvania Office of the Attorney General.

-The case is being investigated by the FBI, the Internal Revenue Service-Criminal Investigation, the Pennsylvania State Police, the New Jersey State Police, the Philadelphia Police Department, the U.S. Department of Labor’s Office of Inspector General Office of Labor Racketeering and Fraud Investigations, and the U.S. Department of Labor’s Employee Benefits Security Administration.
+The case is being investigated by the FBI, the Internal Revenue Service Criminal Investigation, the Pennsylvania State Police, the New Jersey State Police, the Philadelphia Police Department and the U.S. Department of Labor’s Office of Inspector General Office of Labor Racketeering and Fraud Investigations, and Employee Benefits Security Administration.
 Additional assistance was provided by the New Jersey Department of Corrections.

 UNITED STATES ATTORNEY'S OFFICE, EASTERN DISTRICTof PENNSYLVANIA